lsandrade/bain-get-distance/readme.md

 Since the amount of time provided for developing the whole challenge was 5h, the only interface to interact with the application now is a Rest Api.
 But future implementations can be done, like developing a mobile or web interface.

+### 2.1.
+External services used:
+- MongoDB on Atlas(https://www.mongodb.com/products/platform/atlas-database): To store the historical data of the queries.
+- Nominatim API (https://nominatim.org/release-docs/develop/api/Overview/): To get the coordinates of the given addresses.
+- Harversine Lib (https://pypi.org/project/haversine/): To calculate the distance between the coordinates.
+- Heroku (https://www.heroku.com/): To deploy the app.

 ## 3. API
 The documentation of the API can be found in [docs/api.md](docs/api.md)